 In fiscal 2007, the Board of Directors authorized Cabot to repurchase up to ten million shares of Cabot's common stock in the open market or in privately negotiated transactions.
 This authorization does not have a set expiration date.
-There were no shares repurchased during first quarter of fiscal 2013.
-During the first quarter of fiscal 2012, Cabot repurchased 934,265 shares of its common stock under this authorization for an aggregate purchase price of \$30 million.
-As of December 31, 2012, approximately 1.6 million shares remain available for repurchase under the current authorization.
+During the first six months of fiscal 2013, Cabot repurchased 379 shares of its common stock under this authorization.
+During the first six months of fiscal 2012, Cabot repurchased 934,265 shares of its common stock under this authorization for an aggregate purchase price of \$30 million.
+As of March 31, 2013, approximately 1.6 million shares remain available for repurchase under the current authorization.

-During the first quarter of fiscal 2013 and 2012, Cabot paid cash dividends of \$0.20 and \$0.18 per share of common stock for the total of \$13 million and \$12 million, respectively.
+During the six months ended March 31 of fiscal 2013 and 2012, Cabot paid cash dividends to common stockholders of \$26 million and \$24 million, respectively.